 F22, ISO 250, 1/160 sec, WB Tungsten (fluorescent), EV 0

-For this shot I wanted to re create a typical ‘product photograph’ I used a fairly strong lamp positioned directly over Big Ben.
+For this shot I wanted to re create a typical ‘product photograph’.
+I used a fairly strong lamp positioned directly over Big Ben.
 I wanted to cast some element of shadow to the front which is most apparent under the clock face.
-I used a fairly low ISO as the light was strong.
-I chose a narrow aperture so everything was in focus, and a fast shutter speed – again due to the light being fairly strong.
+I used a low ISO as the light was strong.
+I chose a narrow aperture so everything was in focus, and a fast shutter speed – again due to the light being relatively strong.
 The colours are all fairly similar – they appear yellow/beige.
 This can be altered by changing the white balance setting.
 Had I have used the ‘direct sunlight’ setting the image would have appeared much colder, as it would add a blue feeling to it.
 Plus, I wanted to use the correct white balance setting.
-I used sort metering on the clock face, as it’s the first mail focal point of Big Ben so I wanted it to be perfectly exposed.
+I used spot metering on the clock face, as it’s a focal point of Big Ben so I wanted it to be perfectly exposed.

 F 22, ISO 500, 5 sec, WB incandescent, EV 0